 In this series of images, I am trying to explore intimate detail within a face of a mountain.
 Instead of capturing wide vistas and the grandeur of the Himalayan mountains, I have decided to focus of various patterns, lines and colors within the slopes of the mountain.
 These patterns and colors are present due to flow of water, glaciers and rocks over the mountains.
 The rocks and soil have different mineral oxides and salts in them, which give them their distinct palette of colors.

 All the pictures in this series were captured with a Nikon D750 with a Tamron SP 70-200mm F/2.8 Di VC USD G2.
-I used a circular polarizer filter for most of the pictures to cut through some of the glare on the rocks.
+I used a circular polarizer filter for most of the pictures to cut through some of the haze in the air and glare on the rocks.